The label may have pictures of verdant pastures stamped with the term “free range”—but are you getting what you think you are? Who’s to tell?

 Real Free Range Eggs, South Gippsland

-Dan Green’s flocks are rotated to allow for natural regeneration of the soil.
-They have 24-hour access to pasture, food, fresh water and shelter.
+Dan Green rotates his flocks to allow for natural regeneration of the soil.
+The chickens have 24-hour access to pasture, food, fresh water and shelter.
 They can dust bathe as they desire, they’re not debeaked nor fed hormones or any artificial additives.

 Rocklea Free Range Farms, Stonehaven